microbiomedata/nmdc-runtime/docs/content/howto-guides/database-migration.md

 The Jupyter notebooks reside in the `db/` directory of the [`nmdc-runtime`](https://github.com/microbiomedata/nmdc-runtime/) repository.
 In general, we try to keep all code that interacts directly with the NMDC database, in that repository.

+> **FAQ: Why use a Jupyter notebook?**
+>
+> _...as opposed to a Python script/module?_
+>
+> At the time we began designing a migration process, we wanted to micromanage the process (i.e. scrutinize each command—whether shell or Python—and its output in the moment) the first few times we executed it.
+We thought doing that would be easier for us by using a Jupyter notebook compared to using a CLI script.
+>
+> Now that (a) the notebook has remained roughly the same for each recent migration, and (b) we can use transactions in the Runtime's local development and CI (GHA) test environments; we think moving to a Python script/module is within reach.
+Ultimately, we want to [eliminate human intervention](https://github.com/microbiomedata/nmdc-runtime/issues/919) from (i.e. automate) the migration process.

-The Python scripts reside in the `nmdc_schema/migrators/` directory of the [`nmdc-schema`](https://github.com/microbiomedata/nmdc-schema/) repository.
+The Python scripts [that **perform** the "Transform" step] reside in the `nmdc_schema/migrators/` directory of the [`nmdc-schema`](https://github.com/microbiomedata/nmdc-schema/) repository.
 These are typically written by data modelers.

 The basic flow of a migration looks like this: